hv2225/LearnOutLoud/README.md

-- 👋 Hi, I’m @hv2225
+- 👋 Hi, I’m Vanya
-- 👀 I’m interested in ...
+- 👀 I’m interested in the intersection of technology, media, and education.
-- 🌱 I’m currently learning to code
+- 🌱 I’m currently learning to code and data analysis.
-- 💞️ I’m looking to collaborate on ...
-- 📫 Reach me through email hv2225@columbia.edu or whatsapp on 9176035760
+- 📫 Reach me through email hv2225@columbia.edu!

 <!---
 hv2225/hv2225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.